Skip to Content

 The meaning of LGBTQ+

 Actually, do you know what LGBTQ+ stands for?
 Well, it is a bit of a history lesson about integrating the LGBTQ+ community as an accepted part of our society.
-It goes back all the way to the beginning of the movement.
+It goes back to the beginning of the movement.
 People of different diverse genders and sexual orientations started to become slightly more visible when homosexuality was widely removed from the list of mental disorders in the 80s and 90s.
 Words like gay and lesbian became more commonplace, especially when the community gained political and financial traction.
-That also meant that the community became more and more alluring to marketers and companies.
-And so the language continued to change as marketers searched for new ways to reach the community.
-This is how the acronym LGBT came to be as a more inclusive way than ‘just’ gay.
+This also meant that the community became increasingly alluring to marketers and companies.
+And so the language continued to evolve as marketers sought new ways to connect with the community.
+This is how the acronym LGB came to be, as a more inclusive way than ‘just’ gay.

 Buch Couple of Men - Ein Männerpaar auf Reisen © Coupleofmen.com